nietras/nietras.github.io/_posts/2026-06-28-steam-machine-vs-plasma-pc.md

 | Size | 152 x 162.4 x 156 mm |
 | Weight | 2.6 kg |

+Those specs mean last generation Zen 4 CPU and last generation RDNA 3 GPU, and half memory bandwidth single only single-channel.

 ## Steam Machine pricing

-Official EU pricing for launch is in euro, so below I include approximate Danish pricing converted at about **1 EUR = 7.46 DKK**.
+Official EU pricing for launch is in Euro, so below I include approximate Danish pricing converted at about **1 EUR = 7.46 DKK**.
 I don't know if those prices incl.
 VAT but I am gussing they don't.
 In Denmark, that's 25%.